Take It or Leave It (game show): Phase one

 The team in control is asked a question and shown an answer.
 They must decide whether to "take it" or "leave it," based respectively on whether they believe the answer is correct or incorrect.
 If they choose to leave it, a second answer is displayed instead and they are automatically committed to taking it.
 One of the two answers is correct.

 Taking the correct answer or leaving the incorrect one allows each team member to choose one safe from a set of 20 displayed on a video wall.
 Eighteen of these safes contain cash amounts ranging from 1p to £15,000.
 The two chosen safes are opened one at a time; if the first safe contains cash, the team may either add it to the game's final jackpot and move on to the next question, or reject it in favour of whatever is in the second safe.
-The remaining two safes contain "Booby Traps" which, if found, immediately force the team to trade places with their opponents in the Sin Bin.
-Regardless of the outcome, the team advances one step along the path.
+The remaining two safes contain "Booby Traps" which, if found, immediately force the team to trade places with their opponents in the Sin Bin and end the turn without any money being added to the jackpot.
+Regardless of the outcome, the team advances one step along the path and both chosen safes are removed from play, with the second safe also being opened to reveal its contents if necessary.

-Leaving the correct answer or taking the incorrect one forces the two teams to trade places.
+Leaving the correct answer or taking the incorrect one forces the two teams to trade places, without the option to choose any safes on that turn, and immediately brings up the next question.